Start9Labs/documentation/site/source/device-guides/mac/backup-mac.rst

 #.
 You can now move on to connecting your server.

-        .. tip:: You can find the hostname at the bottom of sharing window.
-You will need this in the next step.
+        .. tip:: You can find the hostname at the top of sharing window.
+The hostname will be an address beginning with smb://.
+To use as hostname disregard the smb:// and simply enter the ip address that follows it.
+You will need this in the next step. (alternatively you can use the computer hostname.
+(See directions below) Either method should work as a hostname.

 Connect Your Server